Unico: Piro/Mars/Marusu (ピロ, Piro)

-A young male sphinx and the son of Sphinx debuting in the manga's chapter "The Tale of the Fangs of Athens".
+A young male/female sphinx and the son/daughter of Sphinx debuting in the manga's chapter "The Tale of the Fangs of Athens".
 He has green colored hair and tail tip while the rest of his fur is beige colored (sometimes depicted with orange fur in other appearances).
 In the manga, Piro first meets Unico after his mother takes him to his home inside a cave after not answering her riddle.
 After Unico discovers Piro's mother dying after attacked by Oedipus for answering her riddle, he becomes an orphan until Unico decides to become a parental figure to him after making a promise to make him a "Strong and Brave Sphinx".
 Unico teaches him about the importance of self-defense and becoming braver.
 After becoming brave and learning self-defense, he decides to make a special sand sculpture of his mother as a tribute to her before Unico gets separated from him.

 In the 1983 movie, Unico and Cheri first encounter Marusu after searching for her mother from a group of crying demon babies.
 While her mother wasn't present, Marusu becomes Unico's ally to help defeat Kuruku and freeing everybody from their puppet forms.
 While short-tempered and calls Unico as "Bonehead" (only in the English dub), she is sweet and friendly when it comes to Unico feeling sad.
 Such as telling him that Cheri left him behind out of love so Unico won't have to suffer the same fate as her parents.

-In the reboot series, Marusu is given an Egyptian inspired redesign where she's depicted with yellow eyeliner and wears a headdress containing a third eye (hidden behind her hair bangs).
+In the reboot series, Marusu is given an Egyptian inspired redesign where she's depicted with gold eyeliner, wears a headdress containing a third eye (hidden behind her hair bangs), and wears gold bracelets on her front paws.
 She also shares the same blue color palette as her mother where her fur is colored Turquoise while her hair and tail tip is colored dark blue.
 Similar to the 1983 movie, Marusu is depicted as a female sphinx cub.
-In Unico: Awakening, Marusu gets kidnapped by Venus where the goddess tries torturing her to reveal Unico's whereabouts and powers.
+In the reboot series, Marusu gets kidnapped by Venus where the goddess tries torturing her to reveal Unico's whereabouts and powers.